 - The partners end the partnership and begin a new one.

 Limited liability companies (LLCs) are not recognized by the IRS as tax entities.
 They must follow the EIN change regulations for the business type of their taxing status – sole proprietorship, partnership, or corporation (including S corporations).

 How to Cancel an Employer ID Number

 When an employer ID number is given to a business, that EIN is not reused for any other business ever.
 It stays with and continues to belong to the business that applied for it and for which it was used for tax purposes.
 This means you can't really "cancel" an EIN.
 But if you decide that you don't need the number anymore, you can cancel your account with the IRS.

 You must pay any taxes for which you are liable before you close the account.
-This includes income taxes according to your business type, payroll taxes, and other employment taxes, including unemployment taxes.
+This includes income taxes according to your business type, payroll taxes, and other employment taxes.